EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 The agent ID is hex-encoded **uppercase**. `^[0-9a-f]+$` does not match `A1B2C3`.
 Whether your resolver preserves query case varies by source — the Windows DNS connector generally lowercases, Sysmon generally doesn't — so the normalization is the difference between a working detection and a detection that works only on your test box.
 Normalize before you pattern-match, always, and never let case survive into a regex you're relying on.

-`DomainMatch` and `SentinelMatch` are the cheap IOC lanes riding alongside — `cloudlanecdn[.]com` and the hardcoded failure address `2001:4998:44:3507::8000` (which lives inside a Yahoo allocation, for reasons GReAT couldn't determine either).
-Those two will be dead within the month. `ShapeMatch` outlives them.
+The domain and sentinel lanes are the cheap IOC lanes riding alongside — `cloudlanecdn[.]com` and the hardcoded failure address `2001:4998:44:3507::8000` (which lives inside a Yahoo allocation, for reasons GReAT couldn't determine either).
+Those two will be dead within the month.
+The shape lane outlives them.

-Two things about how those lanes are handled, both of which I got wrong on the first pass:
+Four things about how those lanes are handled, three of which I got wrong on the first pass:

 - **Don't string-match an IPv6 address.** `IPAddresses has "2001:4998:44:3507::8000"` only fires if your resolver logged that exact compression.
 The same address written `2001:4998:44:3507:0:0:0:8000` is a different string and an identical destination, and the miss is silent. `ipv6_compare()` normalizes both sides and answers the question you actually asked.
 It would be a strange article that spends a paragraph arguing structured label matching beats string matching, and then string-matches an address three lines later.
+- **But put something cheap in front of it.** My first version ran the `mv-apply` and the address comparison against *every* AAAA lookup in the window, and filtered afterwards.
+That is the expensive operation sitting upstream of the filter that would have contained it — on an IPv6-enabled network it's a query that returns the right answer and never finishes.
+The fix is `| where IPAddresses has "8000"` ahead of the `mv-apply`.
+KQL's tokenizer treats the colon as a separator, so the trailing hextet is a distinct term in every textual form of that address, and the final group is always four hex digits — there's no zero-padded variant that hides it.
+Narrowing with a string operation and *deciding* with a structured one is not a contradiction; it's the whole pattern.
+The mistake is letting the string operation make the call.
+- **Separate lanes, not shared booleans.** Computing `ShapeMatch`, `DomainMatch`, and `SentinelMatch` as columns on one row set forces every row through every test, and it couples their preconditions.
+That coupling had already broken something: `| where LabelCount >= 5` is a *shape* precondition, but sitting at the top of a single pipeline it also discarded every domain-IOC hit on the bare `cloudlanecdn.com` — two labels — and every sentinel hit returned to a short hostname.
+Three `let`-bound branches let each lane carry its own floor.
+The union at the bottom is legitimate for the usual reason: same entity, `ClientIP` and `Computer`, three questions.
 - **`max()` doesn't aggregate booleans**, so the `ShapeSeen`/`DomainSeen`/`SentinelSeen` flags are built with `countif()` and compared after the `summarize`.
 And the ordering runs on `ShapeSeen` first, not on volume.
 A chatty host that tripped the domain IOC once should not outrank a single host exhibiting the protocol shape — that's the same `BothSignals` discipline from Act I, applied to three lanes of very unequal fidelity instead of two of equal fidelity.

 **One correction, and it's the important one.** Thursday's Detection 4 was titled "DNS AAAA Queries from Non-Browser Processes," and it does not query DNS record types, because it can't — the brief says so plainly in its own caveats: `DeviceNetworkEvents` doesn't expose query type, and `DnsQueryResponse` isn't a valid `ActionType` for that table.
 So the query substitutes a behavioral proxy: find non-browser processes that hit `graph.microsoft.com`, then find other external connections from those same processes.
 That's honest engineering under a constraint, and I respect that the brief documented it rather than shipping a query that returns zero rows and calling it clean.